Reading time: 5 minutes

 Photo credit Getty/M Swiet Productions

-Stay at an Airbnb instead of a large resort
+Stay at a rental property instead of a large resort

-Nothing beats that home-away-from-home feeling.
-So why not do just that and choose to stay in Airbnbs around Hawaii?
-Say goodbye to tourist-clad resorts and all-inclusive meals, and aloha to cosy homes that are situated in some of the more peaceful and out-of-the-way spots.
+For that true home-away-from-home feeling, say goodbye to tourist-clad resorts and all-inclusive meals, and aloha to cosy homes that are situated in more peaceful and out-of-the-way spots.

-Just take Moloka'i for example.
-Whilst it's Hawaii's fifth largest island, Moloka'i is only 38 miles of pure rugged coastline in length.
-Known for its beaches, water and and land activities, it's the perfect place to kick back and relax.
-Thankfully, there are a host of Airbnb options around this idyllic Hawaiian island to ensure you get the right accommodation for you.
+For instance, Moloka'i.
+Whilst it's Hawaii's fifth largest island, Moloka'i gets only a fraction of the visitors that flock to Kauai, Oahu, Maui and the Big Island.
+Known for its pristine beaches and dramatic cliffs, it’s the perfect place to kick back and relax.
+Thankfully, there are a host of vacation rentals around this idyllic Hawaiian island to ensure you get the right accommodation.

 Photo credit Getty/Ejs9